marianleica/azrez/README.md

 ## Feedback and feature requests

-- For any issues or questions about the tool, please submit a github issue with the details on the repository page.
+- For any issues or questions about the tool, please submit a new github issue on the repository page with a detailed description.
 - For any feature requests or changes, please submit a github issue with the details on the repository page.

 ## Release notes